IntersectMBO/plutus/plutus-core/README.md

 * Parser and pretty-printer for textual Plutus Core representation as per the Plutus Core specification

-* Binary serialisation and deserialisation using the `cborg` package (coordinate with Duncan)
+* Binary serialisation and deserialisation using the `flat` package

 * Plutus Core abstract syntax